Docker Development or Docker developing

 Docker and DevOps have significant differences.
 The critical difference between the two is that Docker is a tool that developers use to create and manage applications using containers.
 It is among our DevOps culture tools that deploy applications as container technologies.
 On the other hand, DevOps is a methodology, culture, or procedure that delivers and ensures that developers’ developments are as fast as possible.
 The relationship between the two is that Docker containers generally simplify building to deployment pipelines in DevOps.
 Unlike DevOps, Docker containers help developers own the contents in the container.

-Can you run Ubuntu on Docker?
+Can you run a dockerfile on Ubuntu?

 The good thing with Docker is that it has a higher speed than any other Virtual Machine.
 Docker allows the developer to run something like a Ubuntu image, thus gaining interactive access to its shell.
 This way, the developer has the freedom of including all their dependencies in a remote Linux environment.
 Then, they can develop from their favorite IDE from any location.

-What is a development container?
+What is a docker development container?

 A development container is a software piece whose purpose is packaging code and the entire code’s dependencies required for smooth running.
 Some of these dependencies include tools, runtime, and settings.
 Additionally, a development container will allow you to code within the software piece.
 This way, it will be providing a different coding/Docker development environment from your machine.